YPares/arpligner/README.md

 ### Current limitations

+- Protoplug is not working out of the box on recent Ubuntu right now (see https://github.com/pac-dev/protoplug/issues/56 for the discussion), it's probably the same for other Linux distributions
 - Note-off events are tricky to handle right, and the plugin's internal state will be fully refreshed every time it's reloaded, so if that happens it may lose track of some notes.
 If you ever get stuck notes, stop all MIDI data coming to Arpligner, open Protoplug's GUI and re-click on "Compile" to reset the script (or just disabling/re-enabling the Protoplug plugin might work, depending on your DAW).

 Video demo/tutorials to come...